 Where Local Authorities have been given permission to undertake new build as part of the national programme approved by the HCA, the borrowing implied by that approval should be added to the modelled cap.
-Without this adjustment, we will be effectively required to finance existing plans from within a fixed sum that did not include that requirement, despite those plans being drawn up and approved by central government.
+Without this adjustment, we will be effectively required to finance existing plans from within a fixed sum that did not include that requirement, despite those plans being drawn up and approved by central government in advance of the prospectus.

 In future cases where approved is sought and approved by Local Authorities from the HCA, similar specific 'approved' additions to the debt cap could be authorised.
 This principle could also be agreed to allow for some flexibility in the total amount of debt which would otherwise be fixed.
-The combination of these two adjustments would mitigate some of the least attractive elements of the debt cap proposals, whilst still maintaining the overall debt cap as a principle in terms of overall restraint.
+The combination of these two adjustments would mitigate some of the least attractive elements of the debt cap proposals.